BTurner15/Final_Project/readme.txt

 (4.)
 Data can be viewed, added, updated, and deleted.
       Not Yet: Data can be viewed, and added.
-As of Monday, June 10th the only active (supported) functions are "View" and "Add Milestone"
+As of Monday, June 10th the only active (supported) functions are "View" and "Add Milestone" from the menu.
+"Delete" works tested, but no button yet.

 (5.)
 Has a history of commits from both team members to a Git repositor
        the Git repo reflects continuous commits by all members (just me, actually)